dooso/gitlearn/readme.txt

- hello this is a gitlearn test
+Git is a distributed version control system
+Git is free software.